The economic remedies for the coronavirus

 The Bank of Canada lowered its benchmark overnight rate to 1.25% from 1.75% in response to the epidemic, prompting money markets to price in a better-than-even chance of another reduction next month.
 The last time it cut by 50 basis points was in 2009 during the financial crisis.

-Finance Minister Hong Nam-ki said the supplementary budget, subject to parliamentary approval, would channel money to the health system, childcare, and outdoor markets.
-An additional 10.3 trillion won in treasury bonds will be issued this year to fund the extra budget.

-Seoul has also dramatically tightened rules on short-selling for three months.
-Starting March 11, stocks with a sudden and abnormal increase in short-selling transactions will be suspended from further short-selling for 10 days.

-(Reporting by Reuters Staff; editing by Dan Burns and Edward Tobin)
+(Reporting by Reuters Staff; editing by Dan Burns, Edward Tobin and Carmel Crimmins)